Many South Africans like to have a bet, so it is no surprise online betting is on the rise in SA.

 Online betting sites typically have an area known as the cashier.
 Here, users pick which banking method they want to use, enter the amount of money they want to deposit, then follow the on-screen instructions to complete the deposit process.
 Most of the big betting sites in South Africa allow players to deposit and play in Rand, which is the easiest currency to use in SA.

 Keep in mind when joining a sports betting site in South Africa for the first time that there will usually be a welcome bonus available.
 This is often in the form of free bets, while some South African betting sites offer a deposit match bonus.
 This type of offer means that users making a deposit can be given extra cash - in the form of bonus money - to play with on the site.
 There are various terms and conditions to know about regarding welcome bonuses.
 There is often a wagering requirement that needs to be met before any winnings can be withdrawn.
-Wagering requirements simply means money has to be bet a certain number of times under the terms and conditions, which can vary a lot across the different sports betting sites in South Africa.
+Wagering requirements simply mean money has to be bet a certain number of times under the terms and conditions, which can vary a lot across the different sports betting sites in South Africa.

 After all of these steps have been followed - which does not take nearly as long as it might seem at first glance - users will be ready to start placing wagers on their chosen sports betting site.

 Various payment methods can be used for online betting in South Africa.
 The options can vary a substantial amount across the different sports betting sites that are out there.
 As a result, it can be a good idea to check an operator's approved payment methods before signing up with them.
 Other things to consider when choosing payment methods to use include the withdrawal time.

 Here are some of the main payment methods offered for online betting in South Africa: